glorylc/glorylc.github.io/_pages/about.md

 ======
 During my Ph.D's research, I participated in and led several research projects.
 My work and contributions are as follows.

-Computational Imaging in Label-free Microscopy
+Computational Imaging in Label-free and Fluorescence Microscopy
 ------
 In order to address the problems of time-consuming scanning and throughput limitation in the cell microarray, I developed a high-throughput and high-content array screening imaging system.
 By customizing an ultra-high throughput objective lens, it achieved more than four times the imaging throughput of commercial high-throughput objective lenses.
 And I further improved the imaging throughput by utilizing Fourier ptychography microscopy (FPM).
 In addition, I have developed a structured illumination super-resolution imaging modality (SIM) based on the system.
 The whole system achieves both label-free and fluorescence modalities for living cells and tissue samples, allowing for comprehensive study of their structures and functions.
 This work has been published, <strong>Liang Chen</strong>, et al., <i>Optics and Lasers in Engineering</i>, [doi: https://doi.org/10.1016/j.optlaseng.2024.108055](https://doi.org/10.1016/j.optlaseng.2024.108055).